The Accountancy Licensing Library

 Firm Registration

 Firm Registration.
-Any firm or office thereof established or maintained for the practice of pubic accounting in the state of Colorado must register with the Colorado Board.
+Any firm or office thereof established or maintained for the practice of pubic accounting in the state of Colorado must register with the Colorado Board of Accountancy.

 Click Firm Registration in the menu bar at the top of this page for additional information.